joolstorrentecalo/gitlab-foss/doc/subscriptions/gitlab_dedicated/index.md

 #### Upgrades

-GitLab performs monthly upgrades to your instance with the latest patch release during your preferred [maintenance window](../../administration/dedicated/create_instance.md#maintenance-window) tracking one release behind the latest GitLab release.
+GitLab performs monthly upgrades to your instance with the latest security release during your preferred [maintenance window](../../administration/dedicated/create_instance.md#maintenance-window) tracking one release behind the latest GitLab release.
 For example, if the latest version of GitLab available is 16.8, GitLab Dedicated runs on 16.7.

 #### Unscheduled maintenance

-GitLab may conduct [unscheduled maintenance](../../administration/dedicated/create_instance.md#emergency-maintenance) to address high-severity issues affecting the security, availability, or reliability of your instance.
+GitLab may conduct unscheduled maintenance to address high-severity issues affecting the security, availability, or reliability of your instance.

 ### Application